The End of Pipeline Sprawl: How Centralized Testing Unlocks True Continuous Feedback

 Context Switching Tax

 With pipeline sprawl, even a single test failure triggers a tool-switching cascade.
-Developer gets a notification of a failed test.
+The developer gets a notification of a failed test.
 They open GitHub actions and sees the test failed.
 Clicks on the test status link and sees that unite tests passed, integration tests also passed.
 Then opens Jenkins and finds no clue.
 Then opens GitLab and finds that it failed because of a failure in another system.

 Control Paradox